Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Modelling and simulations

-An implicit predictor-corrector algorithm, similar to that suggested by \"{O}ttinger~\citep{Ottinger1996} and implemented in their study by Prabhakar et al.~\citep{PraRavi04}, is used here to solve the It\^{o} stochastic differential equation.
-A typical simulation for a single chain ring polymer consists of running the simulation for about 5 to 10 Rouse relaxation times in the equilibration step followed by 5 Rouse relaxation times for the production run.
-While computing dynamic properties such as the long-time diffusivity, the production run typically consists of several thousand non-dimensional time units.
-All the simulations are carried out with a non-dimensional time step of $\Delta t = 0.001$ and the output data are collected at an interval of $0.5$ non-dimensional time units.
+All the simulations are carried out with a non-dimensional time step of $\Delta t^* = 0.001$ and the output data are collected at an interval of $0.5$ non-dimensional time units.
 The static equilibrium properties are computed as a block ensemble average over several trajectories.
 Time averages for different properties are calculated at first for each independent trajectory, followed by calculation of ensemble averages over such independent time averages.
-On the other hand, dynamic properties are simply calculated based of ensemble averages over several independent trajectories.
+The error of the mean is estimated over the ensemble of independent time averages.
+On the other hand, while computing dynamic properties such as the long-time diffusivity, the production run typically consists of several thousand non-dimensional time units, and in this case, properties are simply calculated based on ensemble averages over several independent trajectories.
 Typically, $500$ to $1000$ independent trajectories are used to calculate different static and dynamic properties.